 The faculty member must provide evidence of success in scholarship in order to acquire tenure.
-The conventional method is the publication of scholarship in indexed, peer-reviewed (refereed) journals; monographs; books; and other literary forums within the discipline (see Performance Categories above).
-Faculty members must be able to demonstrate several publications in such academic forums and an established research agenda in order to be eligible for tenure consideration (see Policy Statements above).
-In addition, tenure-seeking faculty are expected to demonstrate senior authorship for a significant portion of the manuscripts.
+The conventional method is the publication of scholarship in law reviews; indexed, refereed journals; monographs; books; and other literary forums within the legal discipline.
+Faculty members must be able to demonstrate several publications in such academic forums and an established research agenda in order to be eligible for tenure consideration.
+Typically, a candidate should have at least five solely authored publications to be eligible for consideration.
+In addition, tenureseeking faculty are expected to demonstrate senior authorship for a significant portion of the manuscripts.
 The quality of the scholarship demonstrated by tenure earning faculty must be above satisfactory.
-Annual assessments from the Chair (i.e., Chair's Annual Evaluation) and from the Department P&T Committee (i.e., Cumulative Progress Evaluation) will be considered by the Committee, but the quality of scholarship ultimately will be judged holistically on accomplishments throughout the years of service, not single indicators or performance in discrete years.
+Annual assessments from the Chair (i.e., Chair's Annual Evaluation) and from the Department P&T Committee (i.e., Cumulative Progress Evaluation) may be considered by the Committee, but the quality of scholarship ultimately will be judged holistically on accomplishments throughout the years of service, not single indicators or performance in discrete years.
+While not dispositive, the successful candidate for tenure will likely have in the range of 10-12 publications upon application for tenure.
+The weight of any given item of scholarship will also be considered in conjunction with the Department's Annual Evaluation Criteria.